• Privacy and Disclosure Policy

 When Kenneth and I were building our house, we were in awe of a God that would provide for us to do so.
 I have always been in Christian education, which is a financial sacrifice.
 So when God made a way for us to build on our family land, we promised our home would always be open for kingdom purposes.

-But to be honest, hospitality is not really my gift.
-I love to be around people, but I’m not a super hostess.
-I tend to get caught up in conversation and forget to invite people to sit or ask if they would like a drink.
+But to be honest, hospitality doesn’t come naturally for me.
+I love to be around people, but I’m not a great hostess.
+My tendency is to get caught up in conversation and forget to invite people to sit or ask if they would like a drink.

 Women Who Welcome